Water Permits, Licenses, Certifications

 - Municipal Separate Stormwater Sewer System (MS4)

 - Municipal/Industrial Municipal discharges include the discharge of waste water from municipal or quasi-municipal public sewer systems.
-Industrial discharge include the discharge of process water water, cooling water and other contaminated waters from industrial or commercial sources.
+Industrial discharges include the discharge of process water water, cooling water and other contaminated waters from industrial or commercial sources.

 - Overboard Discharges The Maine DEP's Overboard Discharge (OBD) Program is responsible for regulating discharges of sanitary and household wastewater generated at residential or commercial locations to streams, rivers, bays, and the ocean